laravel/docs/database.md

 Please note that these statements don't bind values like their counterparts above.
 They could open up your app to SQL injection and should be used very carefully.

+<a name="implicit-commits-in-transactions"></a>
+#### Implicit Commits In Transactions

+When running raw queries in transactions it's important to note that you must be careful to not use statements that cause [implicit commits](https://dev.mysql.com/doc/refman/8.0/en/implicit-commit.html) from happening.
+These sort of statements will cause the database engine to indirectly commit your your entire transaction, leaving your app in an invalid state.
+This can also cause tests that rely on the `DatabaseTransactions` trait to be broken.

+An example of such a statement could be:

+    DB::unprepared('create table a (col varchar(1) null)');

+Please reference the MySQL manual for [a list of all statements](https://dev.mysql.com/doc/refman/8.0/en/implicit-commit.html) that can cause implicit commits from happening.

 <a name="listening-for-query-events"></a>
 ## Listening For Query Events